iskander-sfdc/yo-eda/README.md

 ### Usage Demo

-Navigate to the target project folder or open it in the vscode Run the following command from the terminal window
+1. Navigate to the target project folder or open it in the vscode
+2. Run the following command from the terminal window

 ```
 $ yo sfdo-eda ModelName
 ```

+3. Select which classes you want to generate
-Input class names or press enter to use defaults
+4. Input API version, subfolder name, class names or press enter to use defaults
-Input `None` if you don't want to generate a certain class
+5. The classes will be generated in `/force-app/main/{subFolderName}/classes/` folder

 ### Example